Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Introduction

-The landscape around corresponding numerical methods for this class is empty (to the best of our knowledge and except for \cite{Malrieu2003}).
-No general method allows for super-linear growth interaction kernels.
-For emphasis, standard SDE results for the super-linear growth drifts do not yield convergence results independent of the number of particles $N$.
-In other words, by treating the interacting particle system \eqref{Eq:MV-SDE Propagation} as an $(\mathbb R^{d})^N$-dimensional SDE known results from SDE numerics with coefficients with superlinear growth can be applied directly. \textit{However}, all estimates would depend on the system's dimension, $dN$, and hence ``explode'' as $N$ tends to infinity.
-In this work, we introduce new technical elements to overcome this difficulty and which, to the best of our knowledge, are new.
+To the best of our knowledge and except for \cite{Malrieu2003}, no numerical methods exists for this class as no general method allows for super-linear growth interaction kernels.
+For emphasis, standard SDE results for super-linear growth drifts do not yield convergence results independent of the number of particles $N$.
+In other words, by treating the interacting particle system \eqref{Eq:MV-SDE Propagation} as an $(\mathbb R^{d})^N$-dimensional SDE known results from SDE numerics with coefficients with super-linear growth can be applied directly. \textit{However}, all estimates would depend on the system's dimension, $Nd$, and hence ``explode'' as $N$ tends to infinity.
+In this work, we introduce new technical elements to overcome this difficulty, which, to the best of our knowledge, are new.
 It's noteworthy to observe that the direct numerical discretization of the IPS system \eqref{Eq:MV-SDE Propagation}-\eqref{Eq:MV-SDE Propagation-drifts} leads to a costly computational cost of $\cO(N^2)$ and hence care is needed.